 - Full-frame sensors are about the same size as 35mm still camera film.
 They are used on some professional cameras like the Canon 5D and the Sony A7S.

 - APS-C sensors are used on many mid-range SLR cameras like the Canon T5i/700D.
 They are about the same size as a 35mm movie camera frame.
-Most APS-C cameras have a crop factor of around 1.6; with Nikon, Sony and Fujifilm it’s 1.5.
+Canon APS-C cameras have a crop factor of around 1.6; with Nikon, Sony and Fujifilm it’s 1.5.

 - Some cameras, such as the Canon Cinema EOS range, have slightly larger Super 35 sensors with a 1.4-1.5 crop factor.
 They can usually use lenses designed for APS-C.

 - MFT (Micro Four Thirds) is a smaller sensor size used on Olympus and Panasonic cameras.
 The crop factor varies from 2.2-2.6 depending on which camera you have and whether you’re filming HD or 4K (more on this page).